gerdenvik/tgcf/Run-tgcf-on-Windows.md

 Once you are done with that, open the Ubuntu Terminal and follow the steps in README.

-Note: You can install python and run tgcf directly on Windows, but certain things may break.
+Note: You can install python and run tgcf directly on Windows, but certain things may(probably will) break.
 Consider this my aversion towards Windows.